Asterisk is a free and open source PBX to manage your calls automatically (perfect for a small business).

 If there is any error, there is probably a package missing on your system.

-Use “apt search” to find the corresponding package and install it (feel free to leave a comment below if you find a package missing in my previous command on Raspberry Pi OS)
+Use “apt search” to find the corresponding package and install it (feel free to leave a comment in the community if you find a package missing in my previous command on Raspberry Pi OS).

 - Then, you need to choose the features you want to use with menuselect: